CartoDB/cartodb/doc/frontend/README.md

 After the building process finish, a webpage will show up with a link to the Jasmine page with all the specs.
 The URL of this page is `http://localhost:8089/_SpecRunner.html`

 Then, the process will watch changes in the codebase and will regenerate the specs as needed.
-Just refresh the Jasmine page to pass again the tests.
+Just refresh the Jasmine page to pass the tests again.

 **Run specs and regular codebase simultaneously**

 If you want to run simultaneously the application and the specs generation follow these steps:

-1. Open a terminal with Node v6.9.2 (use nvm) and run `grunt dev`.
+1. Open a terminal with Node v6.9.2 (use nvm) and run `grunt editor`.
 This will build the application assets and will watch for changes.

 2. Open a second terminal and run `grunt affected_editor_specs`.

 3. That's it.
-When you change any Builder Javascript file `grunt dev` will build the application bundle and `grunt affected_editor_specs` will build the specs.
+When you change any Builder Javascript file `grunt editor` will build the application bundle and `grunt affected_editor_specs` will build the specs.